ozencmustafa/AWS_Deployments/Dotnet_App_Deployment/README.md

 ![image](https://user-images.githubusercontent.com/62793938/230800956-2587ed08-06dd-4e18-a14c-837ef43f849c.png)

-You create user, user group and access_key to login to Visual Studio.
+You create user, user_group and access_key to login to Visual Studio.
+You also add the new user to the new user_group as Beanstalk Admin permission was given to the user_group.
-User is created with Elastic Beanstalk Admin rights.
-Access key can be download as csv file and can be import to VS.
+User_group is created with Elastic Beanstalk Admin rights.
+Access_key can be downloaded as a csv file and can be import to VS.

 ![image](https://user-images.githubusercontent.com/62793938/230801359-4d4ff808-752f-4efe-8399-2b22586a13ea.png)